-ASUS CrashFree BIOS 3
+ASUS CrashFree BIOS 2 @pgh

-The ASUS CrashFree BIOS 3 allows users to restore corrupted BIOS data from a USB flash disk containing the BIOS file.
+The ASUS CrashFree BIOS 2 allows users to restore corrupted BIOS data from a USB flash disk containing the BIOS file.
 This utility saves users the cost and hassle of buying a replacement BIOS chip.
-See page 4-9 for details.